xspronken/xspronken.github.io/_posts/2022-06-26-VM-reliability-for-benchmarks.md

-## Week 1 and 2: Benchmarking goals and VM reliabiity
+## Week 1 and 2: Benchmarking goals and VM reliability

 The main goals of these first 2 weeks were to establish what was to be benchmarked and wether performing the benchmarks using a VM (Github actions in this case) is viable.